kevinfiol/otto/README.md

 	},

 	// Render Item.
 Customize the HTML for rendering dropdown items.
-	// It takes two arguments, item label, and the item value
+	// It takes one argument, which is the choice object
-	// Note: If a 'value' was not provided, value will be set equal to label.
-	renderItem: function(label, value) {
+	renderItem: function(choice) {
-		return label + '<em>' + value + '</em>';
+		return choice.label + '<em>' + choice.value + '</em>';
+	},

+	// Select Event.
+A callback function to execute once a choice has been selected.
+	// It takes one argument, which is the choice object
+	selectEvent: function(choice) {
+		console.log('Label + Value', choice.label + choice.value);
 	},

 	// A convenience property; Use this object to add additional event listeners to the input element